Lightnet/module_ui_app_svelte/README.md

 ```

 # Guide & Design:
- It base on Blender3D python design and as well layout UI but coded part in layout is not the same as used Svelte to instance the object or html render UI.
+ It base on Blender3D python design and as well layout UI but coded part in layout is not the same as used Svelte 3 to instance the object or html render UI that depend on code and setup.

 ```javascript
 //svelte 3